 - zzzz= Indicates if you are on Mac/PC and if you’re running the Standard or the Legacy Edition

-After starting the game, the version number will show on the bottom of your screen
+After starting the game, the version number will show on the lower right part of your screen

 You can also check your files if you don’t have the game open.